Resources on Social Ethics

 Oxfam America - one of the most respected international grassroots development organizations.
 Focuses on projects that empower the poor, are ecologically sustainable, and respect the positive features of local culture.

-Human Rights Watch - perhaps the best source of information concerning human rights around the world.
+Human Rights Watch - information concerning human rights around the world.
 Publishes an annual overview of human rights abuses in each country, which is available on their website, along with numerous other special reports, action alerts, latest human rights news, etc.

-Amnesty International - another excellent organization working for human rights throughout the world
+Amnesty International - another organization working for human rights throughout the world

 International Center on Nonviolent Conflict – excellent site with extensive resources on nonviolent action as a tool for overthrowing dictatorships, bringing about positive social change, etc.